 The business Services Sector, consisting of BPO, IT, SSC and R&D companies, is one of the fastest-developing industries in Poland.
 It benefits from the global trend of centralisation of back office functions, where the availability of skilled and dedicated employees together with labour costs arbitrage are the most important factors when deciding about the future locations of business.

 Defence and aerospace

 Poland has embarked on an ambitious plan of investment in and modernisation of the Polish armed forces.
-Combined with the statutory target of military spend at 2% of the GDP (one of the highest among NATO countries, and intended to be raised in not-so-distant future), the outlook for the Polish Defence sector looks auspicious.
+Combined with the statutory target of military spending at 2% of the GDP (one of the highest among NATO countries, and intended to be raised in the not-so-distant future), the outlook for the Polish Defence sector looks auspicious.

 Information and Communications Technology